cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 **Infrastructure:**

 - Two hosts (we will call them nodejs_host and mongodb_host) that contain the application.
 One contains the Node.JS and the other the MongoDB.
-In this tutorial we will use mock hosts (we make Cloudify report 2 hosts that are not really out there) as we want to install the entire application on our Vagrant VM.
+In this tutorial we will use localhost as both host nodes as we want to install the entire application on our Vagrant VM.

 **Middleware:**